fabiolahodo/Concept-Lattice-Visualization-Tool/README.md

 ## 🚀 Features and Current Status 🚧

-The library is **not feature-complete** and may have bugs or missing functionalities.

 ### Current Features:
 - **Graph Rendering**: Automatically renders nodes, links, and labels based on input data.
 - **Dynamic Edge Colors**: Highlights edges connected to a selected node.